 There are two ways by which advertisers can purchase ads through programmatic direct:

 Agencies or advertisers deal directly with publishers.
 They negotiate the terms of the deal such as the targeting, placement, volume, and pricing.
 Publishers provide a deal ID for the transaction which advertisers can buy directly.
 Preferred programmatic deals help in decision-making through the use of available data.
 It helps advertisers decide whether to bid (and buy) an ad impression at a negotiated price.

-Private Marketplaces enable advertisers to have an exclusive access to a publisher’s pool of impressions.
-Demand-side platforms (DSPs) usually have their own Private Marketplace where selected advertisers can access available inventory.
+Private Marketplaces enable advertisers to have exclusive access to a publisher’s pool of impressions.
+Demand-side advertising platforms (DSPs) usually have their own Private Marketplace where selected advertisers can access available inventory.
 Only invited customers can bid in the private auctions.
 Compared to open auction, Private Marketplaces offer premium inventory to invited customers before the inventory is rolled out to the public.

 Why consider programmatic marketing strategies?

 Programmatic has the potential of revolutionizing the digital marketing industry from both the marketer- and publisher-side.
 Basically, it veers away from traditional digital marketing methods by validating and delivering based on available data.
 Programmatic also ensures accountable media delivery that is based on numbers, particularly ROI.
 For publishers, it provides an efficient method of monetizing their inventory.

 Programmatic does have some challenges too, such as the need for premium inventory that is not available in standard programmatic categories.
 Hence, some advertisers are still required to fulfill these exclusive and unique campaign needs.